salutgeek/kubech/README.md

                         Default: "$HOME/.kube/config.dest.d"

 USAGE:
-  kubechc             : List all contexts kubechc <CONTEXT>   : Switch to context <CONTEXT>
+  kctx                : List all contexts kctx <CONTEXT>      : Switch to context <CONTEXT>
-  kubechn             : List all namespaces kubechn <NAMESPACE> : Switch to namespace <NAMESPACE>
+  kns                 : List all namespaces kns <NAMESPACE>     : Switch to namespace <NAMESPACE>
-  kubechu             : Unset the active context.
+  kundo               : Unset the active context.
 This is just a safty net
                         to avoid applying config by mistake to the wrong cluster.
 ```

 ### List available contexts
 ```
-$ kubechc
+$ kctx
 k8s_cluster01
 k8s_cluster02
 ```